fahlmant/blog/content/posts/aws-tagging-gotcha.md

 ```
 $ aws ec2 delete-tags --resource-id $SUBNET_ID
 ```
-This uses our policy to delete every tag on the subnet, which is not what we want!
+This works, and uses our policy to delete every tag on the subnet, which is not what we want!

 After digging through the AWS docs, I found that this behavior seems to be expected, and they have [an example](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html#access_tags_control-tag-keys) where they recommend adding an additional condition to prevent passing a request with no tags specified.
 To fix this in our policy, we need to update our condition to include a null check.
 In our example, the condition then becomes
 ```